Come home to yourself

 My own healing has been shaped by early experiences of trauma, abuse, and parentification, as well as the unlearning of a high-control religious environment and a deeper understanding of my own neurodivergence.
 Through this process of reparenting and restoring inner sovereignty, I’ve become deeply passionate about helping others reconnect with the parts of themselves that had to go quiet to survive.

 I’ve spent years immersed in the world of plant and psychedelic medicines in both personal and community contexts.
 I continue to stay current on psychedelic research and evolving best practices, blending formal training in Oregon’s licensed psilocybin services model with a meaningful history of underground experience.
+As part of staying engaged in the broader field, I regularly contribute perspectives on trauma-informed facilitation and integration through Tricycle Day.

 My personal philosophy blends psychology, medicine, spirituality, and a touch of absurdism.
 I don’t see these as competing frameworks, but as different languages pointing toward the same underlying mystery — the parts of being human that resist simple explanation yet influence how we move through the world.
 My approach is very much take what resonates, leave what doesn’t.
 There’s no single lens clients are expected to adopt; instead, we work with what feels meaningful and aligned for each individual.
 I’m fluent in symbolism, archetypes, intuition, and pattern-making, while also staying grounded in science, research, and data — moving between these perspectives as supportively as the moment calls for.